thestubborndev/finance_tracker_server/README.md

 ### External accounts

-Since this app integrates with multiple third-party services in order to update exchange rates, bank balances and your Airtable base, you will need to update some API credentials conveniently located in the `config.js` file.
+Since this app integrates with multiple third-party services in order to update exchange rates, bank balances and your Airtable base, you will need to set some API credentials as environment variables and edit some options in `config.js`.
 Lets go through them step-by-step.

 #### Airtable